Dorothy Shea

-Dorothy Shea is an American career diplomat who has served as the United States Ambassador to Lebanon since 2020.
+Dorothy Camille Shea is an American career diplomat.
+In January 2025, she was appointed United States Chargé d'affaires to the United Nations after serving as the deputy ambassador in 2024.
+Shea was the United States ambassador to Lebanon from 2020 to 2023.
 On December 7, 2022, she received the Distinguished Presidential Rank Award for sustained extraordinary accomplishment.
-On January 3, 2023, President Biden announced his intention to nominate her as Deputy Representative of the United States of America to the United Nations, with the rank and status of Ambassador Extraordinary and Plenipotentiary, and Deputy Representative of the United States of America in the Security Council of the United Nations as well as Representative of the United States of America to the Sessions of the General Assembly of the United Nations.
+On January 3, 2023, U.S. President Joe Biden announced his intention to nominate her as deputy representative of the United States of America to the United Nations, with the rank and status of ambassador extraordinary and plenipotentiary, and deputy representative of the United States of America in the Security Council of the United Nations as well as representative of the United States of America to the sessions of the General Assembly of the United Nations.

+On January 20, 2025, Shea assumed the office of United States Chargé d'affaires to the United Nations after being named to the office by President Donald Trump.

 Education

-Shea earned a Bachelor of Arts from the University of Virginia, a Master of Science from Georgetown University, and a Master of Science from the National War College.
+Shea earned a bachelor of arts from the University of Virginia, a master of science from Georgetown University, and a master of science from the National War College.

 Career

-She is a career member of the Senior Foreign Service, class of Minister-Counselor.
-She had served as Deputy Principal Officer at the United States Consulate General in Jerusalem, as Director of the Office of Assistance for Asia and the Near East in the Bureau of Population, Refugees, and Migration, and as a Pearson Fellow with the Senate Foreign Relations Committee.
-She was also the Political/Economic Counselor at the United States Embassy in Tunis, Tunisia, a Political Officer at the United States Embassy in Tel Aviv, Israel, a Director for Democracy and Human Rights at the National Security Council, and a Special Assistant to the Special Envoy for War Crimes Issues in the United States Department of State.
-Prior to her appointment as Ambassador she served as Deputy Chief of Mission of the U.S. Embassy, Cairo, Egypt from 2017 to 2020.
+She is a career member of the Senior Foreign Service, class of minister-counselor.
+She had served as deputy principal officer at the United States Consulate General in Jerusalem, as director of the Office of Assistance for Asia and the Near East in the Bureau of Population, Refugees, and Migration, and as a Pearson fellow with the Senate Foreign Relations Committee.
+She was also the political/economic counselor at the United States Embassy in Tunis, Tunisia, a political officer at the United States Embassy in Tel Aviv, Israel, a director for democracy and human rights at the National Security Council, and a special assistant to the special envoy for war crimes Issues in the United States Department of State.
+Prior to her appointment as ambassador, she served as deputy chief of mission of the U.S. Embassy in Cairo, Egypt, from 2017 to 2020.

-United States Ambassador to Lebanon
+United States ambassador to Lebanon

-On October 11, 2019, President Trump announced his intent to nominate Shea to be the next United States Ambassador to Lebanon.
+On October 11, 2019, President Donald Trump announced his intent to nominate Shea to be the next United States ambassador to Lebanon.
 On October 17, 2019, her nomination was sent to the United States Senate.
 On December 17, 2019, a hearing was held on her nomination before the Senate Foreign Relations Committee.
 On January 15, 2020, her nomination was reported out of committee.
 On February 11, 2020, her nomination was unanimously confirmed by voice vote.
 She presented her credentials to President Michel Aoun on March 11, 2020.